 Locals, however, always break them open to check for worms first, because Armenian apricots along with all produce are always organic and non-GMO (without a price markup).
 Redefining women’s sometimes repressed role is also on the menu here, where an emerging social justice platform is being built around creating legal language to define previously undefinable things like domestic violence and orphans at risk.
 This is a country on the move.

 Armenia makes great wine, which they’ve been producing for a loooong time.
-The Agarak Archeological Complex, dating to 4th Century BC, has cultic graves and ancient wine presses (that now ferment frogs).
+The Agarak Archeological Complex, dating to the 4th Century BC, has cultic graves and ancient wine presses (that now ferment frogs).

 But the living proof for sommeliers waits at Voskevaz Winery, whose all-things-wine campus includes an artisanal wine collection hall.

-I sampled a few ancient wine varieties and their “Golden Berry” chardonnay while dining with current U.S. Ambassador Richard Mills, who revealed that the U.S. Embassy, built 2005, was the world’s largest until the 2008 completion of Iraq’s American embassy.
+I sampled a few ancient wine varieties and their “Golden Berry” chardonnay while dining with current U.S. Ambassador Richard Mills, who revealed that the U.S. Embassy, built in 2005, was the world’s largest until the 2008 completion of Iraq’s American embassy.

 Rick also confessed that he was once the doorman at a Detroit retirement community.
 Wine is another sampling of how this underrated star of a nation is coming out of hiding.